JasonJ0987/clueless/journals/Jason_Jang.md

     As a user, I can compare my friends' outfits with my own to coordinate or ensure no duplicates

     As a user, I can customize my page to fit my style

+## 05/09/2023
+1. Yesterday, we started our WireFrame production.
+We generated an idea and gave an elevator pitch to our instructors.
+They gave us recommendations on our project, mostly to skim down on our functions and get our VMP out.
+Form over function is the mindset we need.

+2. Today we will aim to finish up our WireFrame and discuss whether we want separate microservices or a single monolithic app.
+Will begin to structure our API design and endpoints.

+3. No current blockers